With over 45% of Mozambique's population living beneath the poverty line, communities rely heavily on natural resources and forests.

 Why reforest in Mozambique?

 Mozambique is home to extensive biodiversity and varying landscapes with forests at the core of its social, environmental, and economic well-being.
-However, more than eight million hectares of forest (over thirty thousand square miles) have been destroyed.
+However, more than 8 million hectares of forest (over 30,000 square miles) have been destroyed.
 Cyclones, floods, cutting down trees for firewood and charcoal, clearing large areas for farmland, and commercial logging are the leading causes of deforestation in Mozambique.

 45% of the population

 an area the size of Portugal

 In 2018, we began exploring potential reforestation project sites near Mozambique’s capital in Maputo with a vision to bring back the vitality of the forests that fringe the rivers and coastline in Southern Mozambique.
 A large area along the coast that had been stripped of its mangrove ecosystem was identified as our starting point.
 With a seed source and a local workforce in place, the reforestation program launched.
 In the first three months of planting, over 280,000 mangrove trees were produced, planted, and protected by the local workforce.

 - Southern tip of Mozambique, in close proximity to Maputo

 - Provide stability against erosion and improve ocean and coral reef health

 Deforested mangrove sites become an all-you-can-eat feast for crabs who eat decaying material.
 Our Mozambique reforestation project team began planting propagules to restore mangroves sites but soon noticed the crabs had been chewing on the propagules, killing the seeds before they could grow.
 Following the advice of our Brazil team, our Mozambique team stuck empty plastic water bottles in the ground, over the newly planted propagules, to protect against the crabs.
 By sharing ideas such as this one across borders, our teams are able to increase the likelihood of the trees’ survival significantly.
 Read the full story here.